Exadra37/bash-package-manager/README.md

 The file `required-packages.pkg` must require a package per line in the format `repository-service-url,vendor-name,package-name,package-version`.

-The `required-packages.pkg` file should look like:
+The file `required-packages.pkg` located in the root of you package or project should look like this:

 ```bash
 github.com,exadra37-bash,file-system,0.2.0